The Best Pumpkin Patches in Toronto and the GTA

 For nearly 200 years, the Knox family has been farming in Durham region so you can trust that this place knows how to grow a pumpkin.
 It also knows how to pack plenty of fun into your family’s day out.
 After your family has selected a pumpkin (and maybe a squash or two), check out the farm’s other activities, including a play area, a corn maze, and even real ponies that your kids can ride.
 Tickets must be purchased in advance.
 Admission starts at $14 for those age two and over, and for $22 per person, your visit also includes a wagon ride and a pumpkin.

 1974 Concession Rd 2 W, Lynden, ON

 Sure, this Hamilton-area farm has a great pick-your-own pumpkin patch but the real star at this farm is its 65-foot-long jumping pillow in shape of a bright orange pumpkin.
 It’s perfect for burning off energy and creating some amazing, action-packed photos.
 Over 30 other activities are also available at Merry Farm, including a giant climbing “spider web,” mazes and something called “farmer foozball (human size).”
-As of publication time, advanced tickets weren’t required but Merry Farm’s website notes that may change, depending on demand.
-Access to the farm, which includes all activities (though not the cost of your pumpkin), is $15 per person, with kids under two being free.
+Advanced tickets are required and available on Merry Farm’s website.
+Access to the farm, which includes all activities (though not the cost of your pumpkin), is $17.99 per person, with kids under two being free.

 1805 Taunton Rd, Hampton, ON